 We inevitably move to dependence upon limited human systems to cope with reality.
 If the “basic principles” are the ABCs, why do Christians not move on to the higher learning of the Word of God?
 If we are working on a Ph.D. in the Word of God, why revert to the ABCs of dependence upon self?
 Why descend back to the mere alphabet if we have gone on to learn many languages?

 Why should a Christian revert to ritual ceremonies if they have established a dynamic fellowship with God by grace?
-Why should a Christian who has gone on to graduate school of spirituality sit in an elementary (Galatians 4:3,9)?
+Why should a Christian who has gone on to the graduate school of spirituality sit in an elementary (Galatians 4:3,9)?
 It is the same as if a person is able to encompass the heavens and measure the distances between bodies in space, and then forego that capacity to sit in first grade learning two plus two equals four.